-We remark that Algorithm \ref{alg:augmented_gibbs} tends to suffer from worse mixing than the basic Gibbs algorithm sampling $\gamma_j \in \{0,1,2\}$, but the former is advantageous in sparse settings.
-If covariate $j$ has a small posterior probability $P(\gamma_j \neq 0 \mid y)$ then $P(\tilde{\gamma}_j=1 \mid y)$ is small and in most iterations $\tilde{\gamma}_{j+p}$ is set to zero without the need to perform any actual calculation.
-In contrast when sampling $\gamma_j \in \{0,1,2\}$ one must obtain the integrated likelihood for $\gamma_j=2$, which can be costly due to adding $r$ extra parameters relative to $\gamma_j=1$.
-As an example, in Section \ref{ssec:ftbrs} sampling $\gamma_j$ took over 5 times longer to run than sampling $\tilde{\gamma}_j$ as in Algorithm \ref{alg:augmented_gibbs}, but provided the same effective sample size up to 2 decimal places.
+We remark that Algorithm \ref{alg:augmented_gibbs} may suffer from worse mixing than naive Gibbs sampling of $\gamma_j \in \{0,1,2\}$, but is advantageous in sparse settings.
+If covariate $j$ has a small posterior probability $\pi(\gamma_j \neq 0 \mid y)$ then $\pi(\tilde{\gamma}_j=1 \mid y)$ is small and in most iterations $\tilde{\gamma}_{j+p}$ is set to zero without the need to perform any calculation.
+In contrast when sampling $\gamma_j \in \{0,1,2\}$ one must obtain the integrated likelihood for $\gamma_j=2$, which can be costly due to adding the $r$ extra parameters needed to capture the non-linear effect.
+As an example, in Section \ref{ssec:ftbrs} sampling $\gamma_j \in \{0,1,2\}$ took over 5 times longer to run than Algorithm \ref{alg:augmented_gibbs}, but provided the same effective sample size up to 2 decimal places.